dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 Click **Create Source** at the bottom right of the trigger step.
 This will configure a [webhook](https://requestbin.com/blog/working-with-webhooks/) in your Github repo that notifies this workflow of any changes in your Git repo.

-The next [step](https://docs.pipedream.com/workflows/steps/) of your workflow - `create_and_update_dev_posts` - runs the code to push this Markdown to the DEV API.
+The next [step](https://docs.pipedream.com/workflows/steps/) of the workflow - `create_and_update_dev_posts` - runs Node.js code to push this Markdown to the DEV API.
 If you add a _new_ article to your repo, the workflow creates a new DEV article.
 If you're pushing an update to an existing article, the workflow updates that DEV article.

 To get this step working, you'll just need to connect your DEV API key. **Press the Connect Account button near the top of this step.** Like in the trigger step, this will prompt you to enter your DEV API key: